-Breaking Oklahoma Boating Laws can result in penalties similar to breaking child boating laws.
-Make sure you are familiar with the minimum equipment required for your vessel before hitting the water!
+Breaking Oklahoma Boating Laws can result in penalties like breaking child boating laws.
+Ensure you are familiar with the minimum equipment required for your vessel before hitting the water!
 The infographic below will help you stay safe and legal while enjoying Oklahoma’s lakes and oceans.

 Before embarking on a boating trip, it is essential to understand the laws of your state regarding safety regulations.
 The infographic below contains all the information you need to safely and legally enjoy Oklahoma’s lakes and oceans.